Orthognathic surgery: Risks

 Although infrequent, there can be complications such as bleeding, swelling, infection, nausea and vomiting.
 Infection rates of up to 7% are reported after orthognathic surgery; antibiotic prophylaxis reduces the risk of surgical site infections when the antibiotics are given during surgery and continued for longer than a day after the operation.

 There can also be some post operative facial numbness due to nerve damage.
 Diagnostics for nerve damage consist of: brush-stroke directional discrimination (BSD), touch detection threshold (TD), warm/cold (W/C) and sharp/blunt discrimination (S/B), electrophysiological tests (mental nerve blink reflex (BR), nerve conduction study (NCS), and cold (CDT) and warm (WDT) detection thresholds.
 The inferior alveolar nerve, which is a branch of the mandibular nerve, must be identified during surgery and worked around carefully in order to minimize nerve damage.
 The numbness may be either temporary, or more rarely, permanent.
 Recovery from the nerve damage typically occurs within three months after repair.
+Some 3D movements are considered riskier than other ones, such as maxillary impaction.